Why are we yawning?

-Yawning is a sign of tiredness and lack of sleep.
-There are many theories about the cause and importance of the natural breathing reflex, but why do we really yawn and why is it so contagious?
-Find out here what is behind the myth of yawning and how yawning is really connected to our sleep.
+Yawning is considered a sign of tiredness and lack of sleep.
+There are numerous theories about the cause and meaning of the natural breathing reflex, but why do we really yawn and why is it so contagious?
+Find out here what is behind the myth of yawning and how yawning is really related to our sleep.

 Table of Contents